Metrics Agent

 Based on the given PodMonitor resource, the Metrics Agent generates a scrape config which scrapes the shown pod "my-app" on port 8080 for metrics.

 Metrics Agent creates a job for every ServiceMonitor or PodMonitor resource defined.
-A job label is added to all scraped metrics gathered in the corresponding job.
-This can be used to identify from which services or pods a given metric was scraped.
+The agent adds a job label to all scraped metrics gathered in the corresponding job.
+Use this label to identify from which services or pods a given metric was scraped.

 Scraping External Targets

-The ScrapeConfig CRD is used to scrape targets outside the Kubernetes cluster or to create scrape configurations not achievable with higher-level resources such as ServiceMonitor or PodMonitor.
+Use the ScrapeConfig CRD to scrape targets outside the Kubernetes cluster or to create scrape configurations not achievable with higher-level resources such as ServiceMonitor or PodMonitor.
 Currently, ScrapeConfig supports a limited set of service discovery mechanisms.

 Although numerous options are available (for a comprehensive list, refer to the API documentation), only static_config and http_sd configurations are currently supported.
-The CRD is continually evolving (for now at the v1alpha1 stage), with new features and support for additional service discoveries being added regularly.
+The CRD continually evolves (for now at the v1alpha1 stage), and regularly adds new features and support for additional service discoveries.

 The following example provides basic configuration and does not cover all supported options.
 For example, to scrape the target located at http://metricsagent.demo.do.metricsagent.io:9090, use the following configuration: